In-Context Algorithm Emulation in Fixed-Weight Transformers: Introduction

 In conclusion, we show a minimalist transformer architecture serve as a general-purpose algorithm emulator in context through prompt design.
 Our findings contribute to a sharp theoretical foundation for viewing in-context learning as in-context algorithm emulation.
-They suggest that large pretrained attention-based models (such as GPT-style Transformers) encode a library of algorithms, and swap among them based on prompts.
+They suggest that large pretrained softmax attention models (such as GPT-style Transformers) encode a library of algorithms, and swap among them based on prompts.
 This is achieved within a unified attention architecture and without any parameter updates.
-We believe this perspective opens new opportunities for understanding the emulation ability of attention modules.
+We believe this perspective opens new opportunities for understanding the emulation ability of Transformer models.